Club Profile

 Origins

-Like most woodturning clubs its aims are to promote woodturning within and outside the Club.
-The old hands are always willing to give advice to the newer members and often prove the old saying – ask 10 woodturners how to do something and you’ll get 11 different answers!
+The Club objective is simple: to promote woodturning.
+Older members are always willing to give advice to the newer members and often prove the old saying - ask 10 woodturners how to do something and you'll get 11 different answers!

 A Growing Membership